 The chances of this happening greatly depend on early diagnosis and treatment of the disease.
 Antiretroviral treatment (ART) that begins early and is taken regularly can significantly increase the chance that someone with HIV will live a long, healthy life.
-According to research by the North American AIDS Cohort Collaboration on Research and Design, a person diagnosed with HIV when they’re 20 who begins HIV therapy immediately can expect to live into their early 70s.
-Other studies have shown that life expectancy estimates for people who are HIV positive can range from 35-60 years.
+According to research by the North American AIDS Cohort Collaboration on Research and Design, a person diagnosed with HIV when they’re 20 years old and who begins ART immediately can expect to live into their early 70s.
+Other studies have shown that life expectancy for people who are HIV positive can range from 35-60 years.
 For most people, HIV is controllable with ART.
 How long someone who is HIV positive will live now largely depends on the same factors that would affect the life expectancy of someone who isn’t HIV positive.